go-gitea/gitea/docs/content/usage/template-repositories.en-us.md

 which can be used to generate repositories based on the template, complete with variable expansion of certain pre-defined variables.

-All files in the repository are included in a generated repository from the template except for the `.gitea/template` file.
+All files in the template repository are included in a generated repository from the template except for the `.gitea/template` file.
 The `.gitea/template` file tells Gitea which files are subject to the variable expansion when creating a repository from the template.